xor2003/masm2c/README.md

 masm-recover <some.asm>

-(Some small resulting source code modification will be also required to build)
+(Some source code modification might also required to build)

 IDA Pro Free https://www.scummvm.org/news/20180331/

 Inertia Player 1.22 source code
 =============
 Famous reverse engenerred MOD, S3M player.
-Currently platform DOS (ASM), SDL2 (C++)
+Currently platform DOS (ASM), SDL2 (C)
-There is source code for MASM, TASM Ideal and Nasm, gcc which can be built and running
+There is source code for MASM, Nasm, C which can be built and running

-TODO: fix sound on SDL, finish porting (keyboard, graphics mode,...)
+TODO: finish sound supprt on SDL, finish porting (keyboard, graphics mode,...)

 Binary is available on releases page
 -------------------------------